littlehorse-enterprises/littlehorse/docs/docs/07-faq.md

 The interrupted `ThreadRun` is `HALTED`, and a child `ThreadRun` is created to act as the Interrupt Handler.
 For info, check out our [concept docs](./04-concepts/04-external-events.md#interrupts) and our [`WfSpec` development docs](./05-developer-guide/08-wfspec-development/05-interrupts.md).

+You may want to interrupt a WfRun for various reasons including: A user cancels an order in on an e-commerce site,  A business request is Denied or an external API returns a back off or denied status.
 ### How can I access the content of an `ExternalEvent` inside my workflow?

 You can use the output of an `ExternalEventNode` just like any other node in our SDK.
 Check out [these docs](./05-developer-guide/08-wfspec-development/04-external-events.md#external-events#accessing-event-content)